Vilanculos District

 Vilankulo District or Vilanculos District is a district of Inhambane Province in south-east Mozambique.
 Its principal town is Vilankulo.
 The district is located at the east of the province, and borders with Inhassoro District in the north and Massinga District in the south and in the west.
 In the east, the district is bounded by the Indian Ocean.
 The area of the district is 5867 km2.
 It has a population of 135,710 as of 2007.

 Geography

 The climate is tropical arid in the interior of the district and tropical humid at the coast.
 The annual rainfall at the coast achieves 1500 mm, mainly falling in February and March.

 Administrative divisions

 The district is divided into two postos, Vilankulo (three localities) and Mapinhane (three localities).

 Demographics

 As of 2005, 42% of the population of the district was younger than 15 years.
 39% did speak Portuguese.
 The population was predominantly speaking Chopi language.
 64% were analphabetic, mostly women.

 Economy

+Aerial view of a beach-lodge and coastline at Vilankulo, Mozambique.

 In 2005, 1% of the households in the district had electricity.
 Woodcutting and fishery belong to traditional meand of subsistence of the population of the district.